heymichellemac/recipe-cookbook/recipes/2024-03-29-sweet-and-spicy-meatballs.md

 ## Method
 1. Preheat the oven and cook the meatballs according to the pack instructions.
-2. Heat a frying pan and add peppers, garlic, ginger for 3 mins.
+2. Heat a frying pan and add peppers, garlic, ginger for 3 minutes.
 3. Combine the rest of the sauce ingredients and add into a pan with the peppers etc.
-4. Reduce heat and simmer for 5 mins until the sauce begins to thicken.
+4. Reduce heat and simmer for 5 minutes until the sauce begins to thicken.
-5. Add the cooked meatballs to the pan and cook for 5 mins until the sauce is thickened and the meatballs are coated.
+5. Add the cooked meatballs to the pan and cook for 5 minutes until the sauce is thickened and the meatballs are coated.
 6. Serve with rice.